SLesche/acdc-query/README.md

 ```

-`add_argument()` uses this input to construct an SQL query that corresponds to the filter condition and selects the primary key of the table the filter variable is located in and returns this filter as the next entry in a list.
-In the above example, `arguments` is a list of 2 elements.
-The first being the character string "SELECT dataset_id FROM dataset_table WHERE n_participants > 200" and the second the string "SELECT task_id FROM task_table WHERE task_name = 'stroop' OR task_name = 'flanker'".

 ### Argument Relations
 When using multiple different arguments to filter, you may specify the operators used to combine these arguments.
 This can be done via the `argument_relation` argument in the `query_db()` function.
 This argument takes either the strings "and" or "or" or a numerical vector with length equal to the number of arguments specified. "and" or "or" result in all arguments being connected via the respective operator, with "and" being the default option.
 Passing a numerical vector allows more complicated logical combinations of filter arguments.
 Each entry of the vector should correspond to a filter argument.
 Arguments corresponding to the same number in the vector are combined via an "OR" operator.
 Arguments corresponding to different numbers are combined via an "AND" operator.